On the spectral gap of some Cayley graphs on the Weyl group $W(B_n)$: Introduction

 In \cite{cesiOctopus} we described a general strategy for proving results analogous to Theorem \ref{thm:ald} for arbitrary finite groups and we gave a slightly simpler proof based on this point of view.
 In particular, in this strategy, it appears that the representations ``responsible'' for the spectral gap are the nontrivial irreducible representations of $\fS_n$ which, when restricted to $\fS_{n-1}$, contain the trivial representation.
 In the case of the symmetric group there is a unique such representation, namely the one associated with the partition $(n-1,1)$.
 This representation, apart from a trivial summand, is equivalent to $\dD^0_n$ (see \eqref{eq:d0}).

 In this paper we apply the idea of \cite{cesiOctopus} to the Weyl/Coxeter group $W(B_n)$ associated with the $B_n$ (or $C_n$) root system, also called the \textit{hyperoctahedral group}.
 For simplicity we let $W_n = W(B_n)$.
 There are several equivalent ways to define this group.
-One possible realization \footnote{this particular realization will be denoted with $\widetilde W_n$ in Section \ref{sec:wn}.} is as the subgroup of $GL(n,\bC)$ consisting of all $n\times n$ matrices which have exactly one non-zero entry in each row and each column, and this non-zero entry is either $1$ or $-1$.
+One possible realization is as the subgroup of $GL(n,\bC)$ consisting of all $n\times n$ matrices which have exactly one non-zero entry in each row and each column, and this non-zero entry is either $1$ or $-1$.
 We have thus a natural embedding $\fS_n \inje{} W_n$ where the symmetric group is the subgroup of all matrices with nonnegative entries.
 The group $W_n$ can also be described as a group of \textit{signed permutations}.
 This leads to another embedding

 where $\dP_n$ is a $2n$-dimensional faithful permutation representation described in more details in Section \ref{sec:wn}.